Been There, Done That (Dr. Dre song)

-"Been There, Done That" is a song by West Coast rapper and producer Dr. Dre, released on September 1, 1996 as the second single from the compilation album, Dr. Dre Presents: The Aftermath.
+"Been There, Done That" is a song by American rapper and producer Dr. Dre, released in November 1996 as the second single from the compilation album, Dr. Dre Presents: The Aftermath.

 Background and reception

 The song was produced by Dre himself and features co-production from Bud'da.
 The lyrics were written by former Death Row Records labelmate, J-Flexx.
 After Dre's departure from the label, J-Flexx released a diss song on the Death Row Greatest Hits compilation titled "Who Been There, Who Done That".
-The song was referenced at the end of "Guilty Conscience" by Eminem, which was a collaboration with Dre. background vocalist Dorothy Coleman and Barbara Wilson.
+The song was referenced at the end of "Guilty Conscience" by Eminem, which was a collaboration with Dre.

-Mosi Reeves from Rolling Stone said: “Fans respected Dre’s call to renounce violence and focus on making money, but “Been There, Done That” didn’t quite resonate with them like his earlier work.” and added: “Been There, Done That” is an early example of what would later be called “grown-man rap,” and as rap stars age and try to reconcile their maturity with their hellion public images, it deserves a special place in the Dre canon.”
+Mosi Reeves from Rolling Stone said: "Fans respected Dre's call to renounce violence and focus on making money, but 'Been There, Done That' didn't quite resonate with them like his earlier work", adding, Been There, Done That' is an early example of what would later be called 'grown-man rap', and as rap stars age and try to reconcile their maturity with their hellion public images, it deserves a special place in the Dre canon".